 Transport to vaccination centres

-If you're struggling to get to your COVID-19 vaccine appointment the Community Response Unit can help you to find suitable transport options.
+If you're a resident of Derbyshire and struggling to get to your COVID-19 vaccine appointment or if you are in financial hardship and unable to meet the costs of travel to and from your COVID-19 vaccination appointment the Community Response Unit can help you to find suitable transport options.